-Behind the songs: Guns N' Roses - Sweet child o' mine
+Behind the songs: Guns N' Roses - Sweet Child O' Mine

 GUNS N' ROSES' ballad "Sweet Child O' Mine" has surpassed one billion streams on both Spotify and YouTube.
-The song was included in the famous debut album of the band, Appetite for destruction, released in 1987, one of my favourite debut albums all time, as you can see from my personal top 10.
+The song was included in the famous debut album of the band, Appetite for Destruction, released in 1987, one of my favourite debut albums of all time, as you can see from my personal top 10.

 'Sweet Child O' Mine' is a true song about my girlfriend at this time. (...)
 It's the first positive love song I've ever written.
 I never had anyone to write anything that positive about Geffen Press Kit, 1987

 "If we did any kind of ballads, it was bluesy.
 This was an uptempo ballad.
 That's one of the gayest things you can write.
-But at the same time, it's a great song - I'm not knocking it - but at the time, it just did not fit in with the rest of our, sot of, schtick.
+But at the same time, it's a great song - I'm not knocking it - but at the time, it just did not fit in with the rest of our, sort of, schtick.
 And, of course, it would be the biggest hit we ever had." - Slash

 "The 'blue sky' line actually was one of my first childhood memories - looking at the blue sky and wishing I could disappear in it because it was so beautiful." - Axl Rose